 The final evaluation of the Linnaeus grants will focus on the over-arching changes the funding was intended to achieve.
 These included changes to the system for research funding, and to the capacity of higher education institutions (HEIs) to develop and maintain strong research environments.

 In autumn 2018, we started our collection of data ahead of the final evaluation.
-Some of the data collection will be done in two stages – one for each call.
+Some of the data collection has been carried out in two stages – one for each call.
 For the 2005 call, the programme period 2006–2016 apply, for the 2007 call, the programme period 2008–2018 apply.

-The overall evaluation will be conducted by an independent international scientific expert panel performing a peer review.
-The evaluation will be carried out in two steps by the panel.
-The first step consists of performing a pre-evaluation, and the second step of a hearing with personnel from the HEIs involved and the Linnaeus centres.
-The panel will produce a report with conclusions and recommendations.
-The report will be finished at the end of February 2020.
+The overall evaluation have been conducted by an independent international scientific expert panel performing a peer review.
+The evaluation has been carried out in two steps by the panel.
+The first step consisted of performing a pre-evaluation, and the second step of a hearing with personnel from the HEIs involved and the Linnaeus centres.
+The panel has produced a report with conclusions and recommendations.

-The results will be presented at the National Centre of Excellence Investments Conference on 4 March 2020.
-More information and registration to the conference.
+The results was presented at the National Centre of Excellence Investments Conference on 4 March 2020.
+More information and live streaming of the conference.

 - Jürgen Mlynek Humbolt, Universität Berlin, Germany (First Chair) (NT)